Robotics-Club-IIT-BHU/RoboReG/_projects/chase-and-run.md

 title: Chase and Run

 description: |
-  Developing a fast and robust solver for constrained dynamic games aimed at identifying Nash equilibrium strategies.
+  Developing a fast and robust control system for dynamic games aimed at identifying Nash equilibrium strategies and emergent behaviour in competitive settings.

 people:
   - ayushshaw